happner/happner/docs/configuration.md

 See also: [What is the DataLayer?](datalayer.md#what-is-the-datalayer)

-The datalayer by default contains an embeded nedb database that does not persist beyone server restarts.
+The datalayer by default contains an embeded nedb database that does not persist beyond server restarts.
 This can be extended to have two databases, one embedded memory/fast and one persisting to a specified nedb file.
 When both are used it is up to the component configuration to declare which data paths are stored in which database by defining `data.routes`See [Component Config](#component-config).

 Configuration as follows (__shown with defaults__):